 The following terminal types correspond with quadrature encoder measurements:

-You can use NI Measurement & Automation Explorer (MAX) to quickly verify the accuracy of your measurement system setup.
+You can use MAX to quickly verify the accuracy of your measurement system Set Up.
 Using an NI-DAQmx Global Virtual Channel you can configure a quadrature encoder measurement without any programming.
 A virtual channel is a concept of the NI-DAQmx driver architecture used to represent a collection of device property settings that can include a name, a physical channel, input terminal connections, the type of measurement or generation, and scaling information.

 Follow these steps to begin: